MelleKoning/todohttp/README.md

 run tests
 =========
-go test
+go test (or go test -v)
-will run the test in server_test.go as an example
+will run the tests in server_test.go as an example

+visualize
+go test -v -coverprofile=coverserver go tool cover -html=coverserver and select 'server' in dropdown as 'main' does not have coverage